QuanEstimation.jl: An open-source Julia framework for quantum parameter estimation: Introduction

 Quantum parameter estimation~\cite{Helstrom1976,Holevo1982} is the major theoretical support of quantum metrology due to the statistical nature of quantum systems.
 After decades of development, many elegant mathematical tools and optimal schemes have been provided and studied for quantum parameter estimation in various measurement scenarios.
 In practice, quantum noises are inevitable in the process of quantum parameter estimation, which usually affects the optimality of the optimal schemes given in noiseless scenarios, and different physical systems may face different dominant quantum noises.
 These facts indicate that the scheme design in the presence of noise usually needs to be performed case by case.
 Therefore, software for scheme design is a natural requirement in the industrialization process of quantum parameter estimation and quantum metrology.

 Due to this requirement, in 2022 we announced an open-source hybrid-language (Python-Julia) package named QuanEstimation for scheme evaluation and design in quantum parameter estimation~\cite{Zhang2022}.
 Python is the interface of the package due to its popularity in the scientific community, and the computational core is written in Julia since it provides superior numerical efficiency in the scheme design.
-The Julia part of the package is actually an independent and complete package named QuanEstimation.jl.
+In recent years, Julia~\cite{Bezanson2012} has become an emerging platform for computation packages in quantum information, and several very popular and useful packages have been developed based on it, including QuantumToolbox.jl~\cite{QTjl}, QuantumOptics.jl~\cite{Kramer2018}, QuantumInformation.jl~\cite{Gawron2018}, Yao.jl~\cite{Yaojl}, and QuantumControl.jl~\cite{QCjl}.
+The Julia part of QuanEstimation is actually an independent and complete package named QuanEstimation.jl.
+In the hybrid-language package, the evaluation of various mathematical tools can be directly executed in the Python part.
+However, the optimization tasks in the scheme design will be transferred to the Julia part, namely QuanEstimation.jl, and be executed, as illustrated in Fig.~\ref{fig:relation}.
+Once the calculation is executed in QuanEstimation.jl, it will stay in this part until all results are obtained and output.
+In the meantime, as an independent and complete package, all the functions in the Python part also exist in QuanEstimation.jl.
 After the announcement of QuanEstimation, QuanEstimation.jl has been constantly updated and optimized structurally.
 Now it not only contains all the functions in the hybrid-language package, but also includes some new features like modules for specific physical systems.

 In this paper, the architecture and package structure of QuanEstimation.jl will be thoroughly introduced.
 Furthermore, the methods to set up a scheme, including the general method and specific system modules, and the process of scheme design will be discussed, and corresponding demonstration codes will be presented.
 The usage of specific system modules will be illustrated with the Nitrogen-vacancy center magnetometers.
-In the end, we will also introduce the numerical error evaluation and control tools in the package, which can be used to check and ensure the authenticity of the designed scheme.
+In the end, we will also introduce the numerical error evaluation and control tools in the package, which can be used to check and ensure the validity of the designed scheme.